Global Cheese Market Outlook, Industry Analysis and Prospect 2021

 RECOVERY AND OPPORTUNITIES

+Packaged cheese is set to benefit from new labelling requirements into the forecast period

+Smaller companies may be squeezed out into the forecast period, as wealthier larger players expand

-Tunisian cheese leader Land’or will invest in Morocco into the forecast period
+New regulations on cheese will lead to a spike in unit price into the forecast period and place unpackaged cheese under pressure

 CATEGORY DATA